wolskies/raspberrypi-hpl/README.md

 	        vcgencmd get_throttled

 	- A result other than '0x0' means the CPU throttled due to temperature
-	- With the Flirc case, my experience with the RPi4
+	- With the Flirc case, my RPi4 didn't exceed 71 deg on a test

+- To run the test multiple times (in this example 10), type:

+        for i in {1..10}; do ./run_job.sh; done

+    - The only problem with this method that I haven't figured out, is that you will need to type the sudo password in for each iteration.
+(Thought:  try sudo su- then try the command)

 #### Test #2: Launching with mpiexec